Robot babies tackling teenage pregnancies in Colombia

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-CALDAS: Anthony cried so hard at night that Susana Ortegon couldn´t sleep.
+CALDAS, Colombia: "Anthony" cried so hard at night that Susana Ortegon couldn’t sleep.
 The weekend felt like an eternity for the 13-year-old.

-It´s a voluntary program launched in schools by the Caldas municipality, just outside Medellin, in a bid to reduce the high level of teenage pregnancies in the town of 78,000.
+It’s a voluntary programme launched in schools by the Caldas municipality, just outside Medellin, in a bid to reduce the high level of teenage pregnancies in the town of 78,000.

-When the program began in 2017, the municipality registered 168 pregnancies of girls aged 13-19, which was down to 141 last year, Sanchez said.
+When the programme began in 2017, the municipality registered 168 pregnancies of girls aged 13-19, which was down to 141 last year, Sanchez said.

 More than 1,200 teenagers have taken classes in Caldas, where almost 15 percent of the population is aged 10-19.